-This species natural habitat is open sparse forest in mountainous areas; however, it is quite adaptable and can also be found in fruit orchards and at the edge of cultivated farmlands.
+This species natural habitat is an open sparse forest in mountainous areas; however, it is quite adaptable and can also be found in fruit orchards and at the edge of cultivated farmlands.

 They create nests in the ground.
 Colonies only have a single queen and range in size from 3-5000 individuals.
 When their nest is disturbed, they will become quite aggressive fearlessly attacking any intruder.

-They eat dead insects, fallen fruit and sweet secretions from sap sucking insects.
+They eat dead insects, fallen fruit, and sweet secretions from sap-sucking insects.

 The alates are a similar size, and flights occur early in the morning.
-They will mate on bushes / ground, after which the queens will dig out a chamber to establish a new colony.
+They will mate on bushes/ground, after which the queens will dig out a chamber to establish a new colony.

 They are easy to keep in captivity and will take to most types of artificial nests.